-At December 31, 2013, cash and cash equivalents totaled \$11.9 million, compared to \$13.5 million at December 31, 2012.
-The decrease in cash and cash equivalents during 2013 was principally attributable to cash generated from operations of \$107.2 million, offset by a net reduction in debt of \$62.6 million, payment of dividends of \$22.1 million, the purchase of computer software and equipment of \$20.1 million and software development costs that were capitalized of \$3.2 million.
+At December 31, 2014, cash and cash equivalents totaled \$14.7 million, compared to \$11.9 million at December 31, 2013.
+The increase in cash and cash equivalents during 2014 was principally attributable to cash generated from operations of \$102.3 million, a net increase in debt of \$129.5 million, partially offset by the use of net cash of \$188.9 million for the acquisitions of WhippleHill and MicroEdge, the payment of dividends of \$22.1 million and cash outlays for purchases of property and equipment and capitalized software development costs totaling \$22.4 million.

-Our principal sources of liquidity are operating cash flow, funds available under our credit facility and cash on hand.
-Our operating cash flow depends on continued customer renewal of our maintenance, support and subscription agreements and market acceptance of our products and services.
+Our principal sources of liquidity are operating cash flow, funds available under the 2014 Credit Facility and cash on hand.
+Our operating cash flow depends on continued customer renewal of our subscription, maintenance and support agreements and market acceptance of our products and services.
 Based on current estimates of revenue and expenses, we believe that the currently available sources of funds and anticipated cash flows from operations will be adequate for at least the next twelve months to finance our operations, fund anticipated capital expenditures, meet our debt obligations and pay dividends.
 Dividend payments are not guaranteed and our Board of Directors may decide, in its absolute discretion, at any time and for any reason, not to declare or pay further dividends and/or repurchase our common stock.